Battle of Harlaw: Battle

-By nightfall, the ballads claim that 600 of Mar's men were dead, including Ogilvie and his son, Scrymgeour, Sir Robert Maule, Sir Thomas Morrow, William Abernethy, Alexander Straiton of Lauriston, James Lovel, Alexander Stirling, and Sir Alexander Irvine of Drum; according to Maclean history the latter duelled with Hector Maclean until both were dead.
+By nightfall, the ballads claim that 600 of Mar's men were dead, including Ogilvie and his son, Scrymgeour, Sir Robert Maule, Sir Thomas Morrow (Murray), William Abernethy, Alexander Straiton of Lauriston, James Lovel, Alexander Stirling, and Sir Alexander Irvine of Drum; according to Maclean history the latter duelled with Hector Maclean until both were dead.
 Many families lost every male in their house; Lesley of Balquhain died with six of his sons.

-Donald lost 900 men, a much smaller proportion of his total force, but including his two seconds-in-command.
-In the history of the Mackintoshes, chiefs of Clan Chattan, it is recorded that Mackintosh mourned the loss of so many of his friends and people, especially of Clan Vean (Clan MacBean).
+Donald lost 900 men, a much smaller proportion of his total force (he still had 9100 men on the field), but including one of his commanders (Hector Maclean).
+In the history of the Mackintoshes, chiefs of the Chattan Federation, it is recorded that Mackintosh mourned the loss of so many of his friends and people, especially of Clan Vean (Clan MacBean).
+By contrast, a MacDonald Seanchaí stated that just "two or three gentlemen of the name Munroe" were killed in the battle and that they were part of the Lord of the Isles' host.
+The same 17th century manuscript states that the "son of Macquarry of Ulva" and "two gentlemen of the name Cameron" were also killed on the side of Donald, Lord of the Isles.

-Too feeble to retreat, Mar and his surviving men camped on the battlefield, expecting combat to resume in the morning.
-At dawn they found that Donald had withdrawn during the night, retreating first to Ross and then back to the Isles.
-The casualties on both sides meant that neither side felt it had won the day, but Mar had kept Donald from Aberdeen and for the islanders, the absence of conclusive victory was as bad as defeat.
+Wounded and too feeble to retreat, Mar and his surviving men camped on the battlefield, expecting combat to resume in the morning.
+At dawn they found that Donald had withdrawn during the night, going first to Ross and then back to the Isles.
+Donald clearly had the victory but decided not to press further.
+The McKean Historical Notes relating to the MacIain MacDonalds of Ardnamurchan, compiled by Fred G. McKean, 1906, at p.
+38, refers to the Annals of the Old Abbey of Inis-Macreen and mentions the "great victory" of the Macdonald of Scotland in 1411.